OSU-HEP-HDL/hardware_testing/README.md

 ```
 python signal_integrity.py results_folder/*
 ```
 This test requires a folder with the results from the signal integrity test.
 All files within this folder will be uploaded as attachments to the test.
 Currently, the desired parameters that are saved need to be saved by hand in a csv.
+To save the images to the test, just ensure that they are contained within the result folder.

 Data Structure: